X

 After a rough start to the season, the Pittsburgh Steelers' defense has played well in its last two games.
 In Week 3, this unit totaled five sacks and forced five turnovers against the Patriots, and then totaled six sacks with two turnovers in Week 4 against the Vikings.
 Those two performances make this Pittsburgh D/ST a strong play in Week 6.

 Even though Dillon Gabriel had a solid NFL debut last week, the Steelers should be all over him in this game.
 Pittsburgh ranks sixth in pass rush win rate, and Cleveland ranks 27th in pass block win rate this season.
-With Gabriel making his first career road start in a hostile environment, the Steelers D/ST is a nice start.
+With Gabriel making a road start in a hostile environment, the Steelers D/ST is a nice start.
 This defense also ranks second in sack percentage (9.21%).

 6. Las Vegas Raiders D/ST vs. TEN